Siemens scandal: Japanese political fallout

 Large-scale demonstrations erupted in Tokyo in early February 1914, which turned violent on 10 February and 14 February.
 The largest protest drew some 50,000 attendees.
 The navy, backed by the Prime Minister Yamamoto, had earlier demanded a huge increase of 70 million yen for its budget, but this was so large that it would reduce the scope for a business tax reduction that had previously been expected and lobbied for.
 Public opinion was outraged.
 Although Prime Minister Yamamoto was not directly implicated in the bribery, public dissatisfaction with him continued to grow, and he was challenged to explain the bribery allegations before the House of Peers.
 Minister of the Navy Saito Makoto offered a reduced budget request of 30 million yen as a compromise, but this failed to stem the scandal.

 After both houses of the Diet refused to pass the 1914 Navy budget on 24 March 1914, and with the cabinet facing a vote of censure in the lower house, Yamamoto resigned the same day, bringing down his entire cabinet with him.
 Given that Yamamoto was also an officer of the Japanese Navy, a court martial demoted Yamamoto and Saito Makoto, both of whom had previously held the rank of Admiral.
 Subsequent courts martial sentenced several leading members of the navy procurement department to prison sentences, issued heavy fines to Vickers and Siemens, and banned both companies from future participation in contracts.
 Still, prosecutor-general Kiichirō Hiranuma declined to prosecute some of the navy officers alleged to be involved, perhaps due to fears of sullying the navy's reputation too much.

 Yamamoto's cabinet was further damaged by influential politician Hara Takashi revoking his support.
-While Takashi expected his Rikken Seiyūkai political party to fill the resulting power vacuum, Ōkuma Shigenobu became the new prime minister instead.
+While Hara expected his Rikken Seiyūkai political party to fill the resulting power vacuum, Ōkuma Shigenobu became the new prime minister instead.